jkelleyrtp/ipbp/README.md

 - Respect the graph for larger projects (need to parse some random .bin files...)
 - Assemble dylib with necessary hacks (missing relocations, etc)
 - Dlopen said dylib with zero/limited-exports
+- Initial approach will not include debug symbosl for the debugger - this seems much harder than just arbitrarily loading code in

 Supposedly rust employs less "magic" making our primary hiccups: